 top of page

-Bias By Affiliation (Also, Philosocom's Directory on Biases)
+Affiliation Bias (Also, Philosocom's Directory on Biases)

-A legend soldier
+A poster of a soldier

 To promote something, like an ideology or a principle, just because one is affiliated with it or with a sect/organization behind it, is something one can call "Bias by affiliation".
 To be affiliated with something, you see, instead of choosing to look at things from an eagle's view, is something that could be difficult for one in the search for the truth.
 It's simply because this bias encourages you to convince yourself it is true, even if there is a certain flaw that makes it questionable.

 Due to this bias, some flaws may be overlooked, and thus, the content provider wouldn't be as reliable as they otherwise could've been.
 They would've been more reliable if they recognized the flaws of their agendas instead of promoting it to be loftier than it actually is.
+Furthermore, a less biased content creator would not make their content so pro or against something, just because they are affiliated with it or is against their affiliation.

 Would you be willing to go against your own religion?
 Your family values?
 Your chosen political party?
 If you are not biased by your affiliation, then you would, if you didn't deny the truth of its existence.
 If you automatically support someone or something because you are affiliated with it, then you would have a harder time criticizing them, and thus you would overlook the counter-points which are against them.